 Nick Dwyer – 22h 32m 36s on the 24th July 2020.
 Nick took on the challenge with friend Rob Pelham.
 A Ditchling Beacon start was chosen for their adventure.
-Nick is on the right!
+Nick is on the left!

 In Nicks words: